 Jessica Chao is a native New Mexican artist who earned her BFA in Fine Arts at the University of New Mexico in 2012 focusing on lithography and oil painting.
 Jessica has been a contributing member of the art community by participating in art shows as well as cofounding the Graft art collective formerly situated in the historic Barelas neighborhood.
 She exhibited in numerous shows including Harwood Art Center’s Surface Emerging Artist Showcase, 516 Art’s studio sale, and the New Mexico Cancer Center Foundation show Gallery with a Cause, where she received “Curator’s Choice” award given by Regina Held.
 Outside of New Mexico, Jessica has also exhibited in the Surreal Salon with guest juror Greg "Craola" Simkins, Chicago Art Department, and Louisville Visual Arts.
 In December 2019, Jessica relocated to Louisville, Kentucky to pursue arts in and around surrounding cities by exploring new environments much different from her desert hometown.

 Jessica’s work consistently reflects the discipline and dedication to trying new techniques, ideas, and challenges.
-In the last two months, Jessica relocated to Louisville, Kentucky to pursue arts in and around surrounding cities like Cincinnati and Chicago, but plans to include art in her hometown as much as possible while she is away.
+In the last two months, Jessica relocated to Louisville, Kentucky to pursue arts in and around surrounding cities like Cincinnati and Chicago, but plans to include art in her hometown as much as possible to stay connected to the desert.

 Jessica Chao's art centers around humans and their psychological states which can be implied through carefully orchestrated narrative moments.
 The moments are glimpses of past memory or feelings.
 Mediums such as painting, printmaking, sculpture, and installation are rarely mixed since each material is treated as an avenue to illustrate a specific style that might match the narrative.